 Also, your time line seems a bunch off for the people to time system.
 There are a ton of business books on this explaining that people dont just get work done in a linear manner.
 The more you add, the more communication problems there are, the more beauracracy you HAVE to add to get them all on the same page, the less work you can actually do.

 You may run faster lean and mean (to final product).
 You should also probably evaluate that 3 year term.
 Very few games take that long to make, and the ones that do are almost always RPG''s and RPGs are very hit and miss.
 I guess if you have the funding it doesnt matter, but its a risky proposition.

 Being a dyed in the wool independent, I tend to prefer small teams.
 The smaller the better.

 My basic approach is:

+1. Create the game concept.
+Usually this comes from myself or a partner.
+2. Create the game design.
+Whoever the "game designer" is for this project gets most of this work.
+It''s a lot of writing, but worth it.
+This would include some research into existing technologies so you know what is readily available and what is "product development research".
 3. Based on the game design, you now have a good idea of the effort required to complete the game.
 This is the beginning of project management.
 You figure out how many programmers, artists, level designers, et al, you need.
 You estimate how long you need each one for, and identify the "core" team members.
 The core team are the ones you have to have available for the entire project.
 Ideally, this would be the game designer, the producer/project manager, lead programmer, and lead artist (Ok, and maybe lead sound guy).
 These are the people you find as soon as possible, the rest you can locate later.

 I''ve never officially gone finance-hunting, but if I were going to do it, I wouldn''t bother until I had my core team at least mostly assembled.
 All the other team members can wait until the funding arrives.